jamesturk/gcr/README.md

 Initialize GitHub organization and invite staff & students.

+You can re-run this command after making changes to class.toml and the class and staff roster will be synced.

 *The organization must already exist and your API key must have access.*

 ### `gcr assign {template-repo-name}`

 Creates one private repo per student, granting access to their account & staff.

+It is safe to run this command multiple times, existing repos will be skipped.

 ### `gcr clone {assignment} [optional-student]`